-$R{M1_RAS_1}$

-SBMR requires the error record data format to be in raw Common Platform Error Record (CPER) format when using this interface.
-The format of CPER is defined in UEFI Specification [6] (UEFI § N).
-When creating CPER raw files for logging to or extracting from the BMC, SBMR requires that the CPER data contain a single CPER Section (Section Descriptor and Section), as defined by the UEFI Specification Appendix N.2.2.
+R{M1_RAS_1} SBMR requires the error record data format to be in raw Common Platform Error Record (CPER) format when using this interface.
+The format of CPER is defined in [8] (UEFI § N).
+When creating CPER raw files for logging to or extracting from the BMC, SBMR requires that the CPER data contain a single CPER Section (Section Descriptor and Section), as defined by [8] (UEFI § N).

-C.2.2 RAS IPMI message format
+C.1.2 RAS IPMI message format

-$R{M1_RAS_2}$

-The RAS (CPER) IPMI commands follow the general format of Arm defined IPMI commands as outlined in Section B.2, with Group Extension 2Ch, and defining body AEh.
+R{M1_RAS_2} The RAS (CPER) IPMI commands follow the general format of Arm defined IPMI commands as outlined in Section B.2, with Group Extension 2Ch, and defining body AEh.

-C.2.2.1 Send Platform Error Record (NetFn 2Ch, Command 01h)
+C.1.2.1 Send Platform Error Record (NetFn 2Ch, Command 01h)